Who can help me choose?

 With so much information and so many options available, there’s a lot to consider.
-The good news is there are a number of ways to get help and guidance.
+The good news is there's a number of ways to get help and guidance.

 Before you start, it's vital to remember you can choose from the full range of retirement products and options offered by all providers.
 Depending on your circumstances, age, health and lifestyle, you may be able to get a better deal elsewhere.

-Shop around and get as much guidance and advice as you need before you make any decisions on what is best for you.
+Shop around and get as much guidance and advice as you need before deciding what's best for you.

 Free and impartial guidance is available from the Government if you’re planning to retire and have a defined contribution pension (a pension based on how much has been paid into your pension pot).